debear92/the-cozy-cup/README.md

 - [Github](https://github.com/) - to store the repository of the website.
 - [Github Pages](https://pages.github.com/) - to deploy and host the website.
 - [Google Dev Tools](https://developer.chrome.com/docs/devtools/) - to troubleshoot issues and test responsivness through various screen sizes.
-- [Convertio](https://convertio.co/webp-jpg/) - to convert all images to webp.
+- [Convertio](https://convertio.co/webp-jpg/) - to convert all images to webp..
 - [Tiny PNG](https://tinypng.com/) - to compress images.
 - [Favicon](https://favicon.io/) - to create favicon of the website.
+- [Canva](https://www.canva.com/) - to design the favicon and 404 image.
+- [ColorSpace](https://mycolor.space/) - to generate color pallet.
 - [Google Fonts](https://fonts.google.com/) - to import the fonts used in the website.
 - [Am I Responsive?](https://ui.dev/amiresponsive) - to show responsivness of the website across multiple devices.